Last Updated on 17 December, 2020 by Veronica

 Day 4.
 Potsdam

-Potsdam, in nut words, I loved it.
-It is a city full of palaces and gardens, where very important historical moments happened and is about 40 km from Berlin.
+Potsdam, in other words, I loved it.
+It is a city full of palaces and gardens, where significant historical moments happened, and is about 40 km from Berlin.

-- In another post, I will give you more details of everything to visit in Potsdam, but here you have a small summary with its essentials.
+- In another post, I will give you more details of everything to visit in Potsdam, but here you have a small summary of its essentials.

 - Sanssouci Palace and Park